SMC242/uni-notes/maths/Signals.md

 - Linear filtering strateties satisfy [[Matrices#Linearity|linearity]]
 - When each output is the [[Vector Operations#Weighted sum|weighted sum]] of the previous inputs
 - Efficient at the hardware level
+- Can't add new frequencies
+	- You have to use a non-linear filter for this

+## Common filters
+- Smoothing/lowpass filter: [[#Moving average]] - reduces higher frequencies
+- Highpass filter: reduces low frequencies
+- Bandpass filter: reduces frequencies outside of a given band
+- Notch/bandstop filter: reduces frequencies *inside* a band

 ## Moving average
 AKA lowpass filter